gezsi/mdd-clustering/README.md

 ### Additional Software

-- **bnmcmc**: Our clustering pipeline incorporates the `bnmcmc` software, specifically developed for this project and operational only on Unix/Linux systems.
+- **bnmcmc**: Our clustering pipeline incorporates the `bnmcmc` software that performs Bayesian Direct Multimorbidity Mapping (BDMM) calculations, working only on Unix/Linux systems.
 The software's necessary libraries are statically linked, ensuring ease of use across Unix/Linux environments without the need for additional installations.

 ### R Packages